daveabrock/daveabrock.github.io/_posts/2020-06-28-dev-discussions-shahed-chowdhuri.markdown

 **Other than ASP.NET Core, what other Microsoft technologies excite you/do you like to tinker with?**

 There are so many!
-Before joining Microsoft, I had used Visual Studio and C# paired with XNA to build video games for Windows and Xbox 360 in my spare time.
+Before joining Microsoft, I had used Visual Studio and C# paired with XNA to build video games for Windows and XBox 360 in my spare time.

 I also used my ASP.NET skills to publish a free Sales Data Analyzer tool to help other indie developers better understand their worldwide sales data.